FullstackThaumaturge/soft-doctrines/README.md

 # The Soft Doctrines of Isaac Magnin

+*a science fantasy novel by Matthew Graybosch and Catherine Gatt, written in public*

+---

+The dark lord wears white.
+He already rules the world.
+Now he means to save it.
+He might even succeed...

+*...with a little help from his enemies.*

+---

-This is a novel set in the *Starbreaker* setting by Matthew Graybosch.
+This is a work in progress.

-It isn't appropriate for children or safe for work.

-It's probably utter crap.

 Read at your own risk.

 LICENSE: CC BY-NC-SA 4.0 International